At Lumiere Clinic, we diagnose and treat various skin lesions. We offer skin surgery for moles, skin tags, warty growths and other skin lesions.

 Moles, warty growths and skin tags

-Skin surgery is performed by our Consultant Dermatologist and if deemed appropriate, can be performed on the same day.
+Skin surgery is performed by our Consultant Dermatologist or Plastic Surgeon and if deemed appropriate, can be performed on the same day.
 Our aim is to provide you with a hassle-free skin surgery journey to remove your unwanted skin lesions and get the best cosmetic outcome possible.

-A consultation is always recommended as it is best to have your moles or skin lesions of concern examined properly by a Dermatologist.
+A consultation at our skin clinic in Manchester is always recommended as it is best to have your moles or skin lesions of concern examined properly by a Dermatologist.
 We will need to go through your medical history to ensure that appropriate precautions are undertaken at your skin surgery.
 The most suitable removal methods will be discussed and they depend largely on the nature of the moles and skin lesions.

 Yes, it is good practice to send removed moles /lesions for histology to confirm their nature.